oroinc/documentation/user/storefront/account/rfq/guests.rst

 .. begin

-In the Oro application, guest customers can create a request for a quote for the items they are interested in purchasing without the need to register.
+In the Oro application, guest customers can create a request for a quote for the items they are interested in purchasing without the need to register, if :ref:`this option was configured in the back-office <sys--conf--commerce--guest--enable--guest_quotes>`.

 Guest RFQs can be created from the shopping list and a quick order form.